Starting a business can feel a bit like trying to solve a Rubik’s cube.

 Do this instead:

 While you can certainly never please everyone, you can avoid poking the biggest bears in the forest.
 Steer clear of political or religious references in your business name if they’re not essential to your business.
-Controversy may be part of your business plan, but shouldn’t be the focal point of your company’s brand identity.
+Controversy may be part of your business plan but shouldn’t be the focal point of your company’s brand identity.
 Starting a business is already hard – don’t make it harder by creating more friction than necessary.

 You may also want to consider asking customers and prospective customers for feedback on your top names before you commit to one.
 There’s a good chance a new perspective may reveal facets of a name that you haven’t noticed.

-Pitfall #2: Affiliating with a bad reputation
+Naming mistake #2: Affiliating with a bad reputation

 Birds of a feather flock together.
 Or, so the saying goes.